biprajit163/intro-to-graphql/README.md

 }
 ```

 You can see that we define a `name` and a `appearsIn` field on the type Character, which is an Object type.
-The defined fields are the only fields that can appear on a query on the Character type.
+The defined fields make up the only fields that can appear on a query on the Character type.
 What are the exclamation points there for?
 They mean that the fields are non-nullable, or that you have to include them in a request.
 The brackets on `Episode` indicate that it is an array of objects.

-Now that you've seen what GraphQL looks like, let's look at an example.
+Now that you've seen what a GraphQL query looks like, let's look at an example of using GraphQL to query an API.

 # An Introduction to GraphQL with the Rick and Morty API